purnima143/Kurakoo/README.md

   For the MONGO_URL, We have added a string for the local mongoDB connection inside index.js  `   mongodb://localhost:27017/kurakooDB`

+Note: See the .env.example file for further clarity

     _NOTE: To get the MONGO_URL, take a look at this article for reference [Connection String URI Format](https://docs.mongodb.com/manual/reference/connection-string/)_

 3. Install the dependencies by running